inkling/content-scripts/README.md

 1937s6db9a58   shipyard.inkling.com/inkling-rsync:local   "bash"    inkling-rsync`
 Take in consideration the name, if you have experience with docker it could be helpful

-* `docker-compose -f toolkit-compose.yml up -d` command builds the local image the container will use
+* `docker-compose -f toolkit-compose.yml up -d` command builds the local image and spin up the container on detached mode.

 * `docker exec -it inkling-rsync bash` interactive terminal to use the tool.
   Once the image is detached (Detached mode -d: Run containers in the background) you need to execute the bash from the container.